Follow Italianism

 Myth 2: Italian citizenship has a generational limit for transmission

-Reality: There is no generation limit for transmission of Italian citizenship.
-As long as the requirements are met, great-grandchildren, great-great-grandchildren and beyond can request recognition, according to the Italian Law No. 555/1912.
+Reality: There is no generational limit for the transmission of Italian citizenship.
+As long as the requirements are met, great-grandchildren, great-great-grandchildren, and beyond can apply for recognition, according to the law.
+Italian Law No. 555/1912.

 Myth 3: Can I lose any of my citizenships?

-Reality: The recognition of Italian citizenship does not affect other citizenships.
-You can keep all your nationalities, in accordance with the Vienna Convention on the Law of Treaties.
+Reality: Recognition of Italian citizenship does not affect other citizenships.
+You can retain all your nationalities, according to the Vienna Convention on the Law of Treaties.

 Myth 4: Recognition in Italy must be done in the ancestor's comune